Kikkers/Factorio_Smart-Circuit-Systems/README.md

 + All sensors (item sensor, smart tank, smart accumulator, pulse sensor) can have their contents modified using inserters like they were chests.
 This is unintended, but unavoidable (AFAIK), because there seems to be no way to prevent inserters from functioning on specific chests.

 Version history:

+0.3.7
++ Modified a few prototypes to have no grid alignment.
+Works around a nasty bug that came from the number format change in 0.11.7

 0.3.6
 + Added an extra safeguard when removing the omni actuator, should prevent the previously removed target entity from being accessed